Installation guide

 Pinning (recommended)

-If you have multiple nginx module sources (for example, the nginx.org repository which ships njs, otel, and others), pinning ensures apt always prefers our packages for nginx-module-* packages.
+If you have multiple nginx module sources (nginx.org ships njs, otel, and a few others), pinning makes sure apt always picks ours for nginx-module-* packages without you having to think about it.

 Pin Blendbyte packages